 Conclusion

 Morocco is a fantastic destination that combines imperial cities, desert, Atlantic coast, and the Atlas Mountains in a single trip.
-Connectivity has improved enormously in recent years, and with the right eSIM, you can stay connected throughout virtually the entire tourist itinerary without paying abusive roaming charges.
+Connectivity has improved greatly in recent years, and with the right eSIM, you can stay connected throughout virtually your entire tourist itinerary without paying abusive roaming charges.

 The key is to choose a plan with enough data (minimum 5 GB for a week), activate it at home before leaving, and download offline maps of the cities you plan to visit.
 With that, your mobile will be the best travel guide you can take to Morocco.

-Check our eSIM plans for Morocco and choose the one that best suits your trip.
-If you are also visiting other Maghreb or European countries on the same trip, an international eSIM plan may be more economical.
+Check out our eSIM plans for Morocco and choose the one that best suits your trip.
+If you are also visiting other Maghreb countries or Europe on the same trip, an international eSIM plan may be more economical.

-- Yes, eSIMs from international operators work perfectly in Morocco, using the networks of Maroc Telecom (IAM), Orange Maroc, or Inwi depending on the provider's roaming agreement.
+Yes, international operator eSIMs work perfectly in Morocco, using the networks of Maroc Telecom (IAM), Orange Maroc, or Inwi depending on the provider's roaming agreement.
 4G LTE coverage reaches most cities and tourist areas.

-- For a week-long trip with moderate use (maps, social media, WhatsApp, and some browsing), a 5 GB plan is sufficient for most travelers.
-If you plan to make video calls or use your mobile as a hotspot, opt for 10 GB or an unlimited plan.
+For a week-long trip with moderate use (maps, social media, WhatsApp, and some browsing), a 5 GB plan is sufficient for most travelers.
+If you plan to make video calls or use your phone as a hotspot, opt for 10 GB or an unlimited plan.

-- Does the eSIM have coverage in the Sahara Desert (Merzouga)?
+Does eSIM have coverage in the Sahara Desert (Merzouga)?

-- Coverage in Merzouga and the Sahara is limited but present.
-In Merzouga village and the base camp, there is 3G/4G signal from Maroc Telecom.
+Coverage in Merzouga and the Sahara is limited but existing.
+In the village of Merzouga and the base camp, there is 3G/4G signal from Maroc Telecom.
 Once you venture into the dunes, the signal disappears.
-It is advisable to download offline maps before heading out.
+It is recommended to download offline maps before leaving.

-- European eSIMs with coverage only in the EU do not work in Morocco, as the country is not part of the European Union.
-You need an eSIM specifically for Morocco or an international eSIM that includes the country in its coverage.
+European eSIMs with coverage only in the EU do not work in Morocco, as the country is not part of the European Union.
+You need a Morocco-specific eSIM or an international eSIM that includes the country in its coverage.

-- Ideally, activate the eSIM at home, before your flight, by connecting to WiFi.
+Ideally, activate the eSIM at home, before your flight, by connecting to WiFi.
 Activation can take between 5 and 15 minutes.
-This way, upon landing at Mohammed V Airport in Casablanca or Marrakech-Menara, you will have data immediately available.
+This way, upon landing at Mohammed V Casablanca or Marrakech-Menara airport, you will have data immediately available.